TL;DR, what paying a contractor actually costs

 How to compare without getting surprised

 - Read the headline fee on the live page.
-Note whether it is per-seat monthly or flat per-contract, and the date you read it.
+Note the per-seat rate and the date you read it.

 - Ask for the FX margin in writing.
 It is rarely on the headline.
 On a monthly roster it is often the biggest cost.